Henry Goodeve: Later life and death

 On his return from the Crimean War, Goodeve retired to a house he had designed for himself in Bristol.
 He became a magistrate, visited county lunatic asylums, reformatories, and industrial schools and joined the Bristol Regiment of Rifle Volunteers as a captain in 1859.
 In addition, he was appointed director of the Avonmouth Docks and Port and Pier Railway.
 After 1870, he became president of the Bristol and Clifton Society in Aid of Boarding Out Union Orphans and Deserted Children.

-Goodeve and his wife Isabel never had biological children together, but after Henry's retirement they took in and raised a number of boys and several other children.
+Goodeve and his wife Isabel (née Barlow) never had biological children together, but after Henry's retirement they took in and raised a number of boys and several other children.
 The 1871 census lists a 12 year old Amy Bell as his great-niece living at Cook's Folly.

 Henry Goodeve died on 29 September 1884.
 On 6 May 1891 the joint secretaries to the Goodeve memorial committee put forward Rs.500 for an annual silver medal named the "Goodeve Medal", to be awarded to the student who attains the highest grade in the final M.B. examination.